 In order to teach well, teachers must thoroughly understand their subject and be able to communicate their knowledge to a wide variety of personalities.
 They must be sensitive to the needs of the student, and be able to think creatively.
 Since music flows from the imagination, a teacher is responsible for encouraging conditions in the student where they understand and love the music and the piano, and are inspired to express themselves.
 Inspired teaching flows from a place of stillness.
 And playing the piano should feel as natural as breathing.

-My teaching philosophy is encapsulated artistically in the following two excerpts:
+My teaching philosophy is expressed artistically in the following two excerpts:

 “In human affairs of danger and delicacy successful conclusion is sharply limited by hurry.
 So often men trip by being in a rush.
 If one were to properly perform a difficult and subtle act, he should first examine the end to be achieved, and then, once he has accepted the end as desirable, he should forget it completely and concentrate solely on the means.
 By this method he would not be moved to false action by anxiety or hurry or fear.
 Very few people learn this.”